 Is Autumn season good for Everest Base Camp trek?

-Highlights of Everest Base Camp trek during Autumn season
+Highlights of Everest Base Camp trek during the Autumn season

 Advantages of doing the Everest Base Camp trek during Autumn season

-- Weather: The Autumn season offers clear and stable weather, making it one of the best times for trekking in the Himalayans.
+1. Weather: The Autumn season offers clear and stable weather, making it one of the best times for trekking in the Himalayas.
 The temperature is mild which makes trekking quite comfortable during the day.
 But nights can be quite cold.

-- Trail conditions: The trail is typically dry during Autumn, making it easy to navigate.
-During this time there is very minimum chance of snowfall which eliminates the risk of avalanches.
+2. Trail conditions: The trail is typically dry during Autumn, making it easy to navigate.
+During this time there is a very minimum chance of snowfall which eliminates the risk of avalanches.

-- Cultural and festivals: Autumn is also the time when various cultural and religious festivals are celebrated in the region, which gives an opportunity for trekkers to immerse themselves in the local culture and traditions.
+4. Cultural and festivals: Autumn is also the time when various cultural and religious festivals are celebrated in the region, which allows trekkers to immerse themselves in the local culture and traditions.

 Disadvantages of doing the Everest Base Camp trek during Autumn season